oliverjakobs/oliverjakobs.github.io/_posts/2020-09-27-generator-part1.md

 }
 {% endhighlight %}

+### Whitespaces and comments

 Currently our scanner is creating a token (more specifically an error token) for every space, tab, and newline.
 But we do not care for these since they are not part of any token's lexeme.
 So at the start of the scan function we should skip every leading whitespace.
 While we are at it we should possibly skip comments to.
 A comment starts with an '#' and goes until the end of the line.

 {% highlight c linenos %}
 static void scanner_skip_whitespaces(Scanner* scanner)